Cyclic Sieving and Cluster Duality of Grassmannian: Introduction

 \section{Introduction}

-Throughout we let $a,b$ be positive integers and let $c$ be a non-negative integer.
+Throughout we let $a$, $b$ be positive integers and let $c$ be a non-negative integer.
 We set $n:=a+b$.

-\subsection{Cluster Duality of Grassmannians}
+\subsection{Cluster duality of Grassmannians}

 {\it Cluster algebras} are a class of commutative algebras introduced by Fomin and Zelevinsky \cite{FZI}.
-Their geometric counterparts form a family of log Calabi-Yau varieties called cluster varieties.
+Their geometric counterparts form a family of log Calabi--Yau varieties called cluster varieties.

-A {\it cluster ensemble}\footnote{See Appendix A for a brief review on cluster ensemble.} is a pair $(\mathscr{A}, \mathscr{X})$ of cluster varieties associated to an equivalent class of skew-symmetrizable matrices introduced by Fock and Goncharov \cite{FGensemble}.
+A {\it cluster ensemble}\footnote{See Appendix~\ref{appendixA} for a brief review on cluster ensemble.} is a pair $(\mathscr{A}, \mathscr{X})$ of cluster varieties associated to an equivalence class of skew-symmetrizable matrices introduced by Fock and Goncharov~\cite{FGensemble}.
 The variety $\mathscr{A}$ is equipped with an exceptional class $\{\alpha\}$ of coordinate charts called $K_2$ clusters.
-A rational function of $\mathscr{A}$ is called a {\it universal Laurent polynomial} if it can be expressed as a Laurent polynomial in every $\alpha$.
-The ring ${\bf up}(\mathscr{A})$ of universal Laurent polynomials of $\mathscr{A}$ coincides with the {\it upper cluster algebra} of \cite{BFZ}.
+A~rational function of~$\mathscr{A}$ is called a {\it universal Laurent polynomial} if it can be expressed as a Laurent polynomial in every~$\alpha$.
+The ring ${\bf up}(\mathscr{A})$ of universal Laurent polynomials of $\mathscr{A}$ coincides with the {\it upper cluster algebra} of~\cite{BFZ}.
 The variety $\mathscr{X}$ is equipped with an exceptional class $\{\chi\}$ of coordinate charts called Poisson clusters.
-Let ${\bf up}(\mathscr{X})$ be the ring of universal Laurent polynomials in every $\chi$.
+Let ${\bf up}(\mathscr{X})$ be the ring of universal Laurent polynomials in every~$\chi$.
 The {\it cluster modular group} $\mathcal{G}$ is a discrete group acting on $\mathscr{A}$ and $\mathscr{X}$ that respects the cluster structures.

-The Fock-Goncharov cluster duality conjecture \cite{FGensemble} asserts that the ring ${\bf up}(\mathscr{A})$ admits a natural basis $\mathcal{G}$-equivariently paramatrized by the $\mathbb{Z}$-tropical points of $\mathscr{X}$, and vice versa.
-Cluster duality can be viewed as a manifestation of mirror symmetry between $\mathscr{A}$ and $\mathscr{X}$.
+The Fock--Goncharov cluster duality conjecture \cite{FGensemble} asserts that the ring ${\bf up}(\mathscr{A})$ admits a~natural basis $\mathcal{G}$-equivariantly paramatrized by the $\mathbb{Z}$-tropical points of $\mathscr{X}$, and vice versa.
+Cluster duality can be viewed as a manifestation of mirror symmetry between $\mathscr{A}$ and $\mathscr{X}$ \cite{GHK}.
 For example, the cluster duality for moduli spaces of local systems has been investigated in \cite{GS1, GS2}.